 Step 5: Display your toys in an attractive and accessible way

 Give the system time.
 Don’t give up too soon on your own ability to rotate the toys and your child’s ability to play with the toys.
 Children often need a couple months, just as you do, to adjust to the new way to play at home.
-Try it for 3 months before quitting.
-If you persist, I can guarantee that you and your children will enjoy the pay off once everyone has time to adjust.
 I can’t count how many times clients have told me “less really is more when it comes to toys” after trying out a toy rotation system.